Certifying entanglement dimensionality by $k$-reduction moments: Estimation of empty -reduction moments

 The reduced state on the ancilla qubit reads

 Measure the ancilla qubit in the Pauli $X$ basis, then the probabilities of obtaining outcomes $\pm$ are given by

 which means

-This result leads to a simple recipe for estimating the $N$-th moment $\Tr(\rho^N)$ of a general quantum state $\rho\in \caS(\caH)$, and the sample complexity is independent of the system size.
+The full protocol is termed as the \textit{permutation test}, which leads to a simple recipe for estimating the $N$-th moment $\Tr(\rho^N)$ of a general quantum state $\rho\in \caS(\caH_{\rmA\rmB})$, and the sample complexity is independent of the system size.
 This method can readily be applied to estimating all the relevant parameters featuring in the moment-based $k$-reduction criteria.

+In practice, the controlled cyclic shift gate can be implemented as follows.
+A controlled-SWAP gate (also known as the Fredkin gate) can be constructed using Toffoli and CNOT gates (see \cite{cruz2024shallow} for a detailed decomposition).
+Furthermore, any full permutation of $N$ elements can be expressed as a sequence of adjacent transpositions.
+Denote the controlled-SWAP between the $i$-th and $(i+1)$-th qubits by $|0\rangle\langle0|\otimes I + |1\rangle\langle1|\otimes \bbW_{(i,i+1)}$, then a controlled cyclic shift gate acting on $N$ qubits is given by the product

-A relevant work about the quantum advantage enabled by permutation tests can be found in \cite{liu2024separation}.
+Incidentally, a relevant work about the quantum advantage enabled by permutation tests can be found in \cite{liu2024separation}.